kreteshq/kretes.dev/tutorial/html-prototype.md

 kretes generate component Hero
 ```

-As before, this will create the `Hero.tsx` file in `<project root>/components/`.
+As before, this will create the `Hero.tsx` file in `app/components/`.
 Let's open it and change its content as follows:

 ```tsx
 import React from 'react';